 Such history means that when they sit to negotiate more peaceful interactions there is a shared awareness of what is at stake.
 The Myanmar Peace Center, the government's primary vehicle for creating a new compact with ethnic minority armies, has made progress towards a nationwide ceasefire deal.
-There is optimism that a final agreement will be organised before the anticipated 2015 election.
-Yet battles continue in some parts of the country, with recent attention moving to the Kokang region of northern Shan State where fierce fighting erupted in early 2015.
-It follows earlier explosions of new conflict in other parts of the country-notably the Kachin, Kayin and Shan States-in the past few years.
-Each of these situations is different but what ties them together is the erratic consolidation of peace arrangements.
+There is still a glimmer of optimism that a final agreement will be organised before the 2015 election, but such an outcome will require persistence, good timing and some luck.
+The fact is that battles continue in some parts of the country, with recent attention